Ten - Illuminati

 The Songs

 The dreary string work preceding ‘Be As You Are Forever’ reminds me of all those Iron Maiden epics that followed a similar format, which inevitably bored everyone to sleep.
 Admittedly, the song comes to life eventually, as you expect from a song about war and soldiers.
 Come on.
 The audio of a battle scene comes through at the start of ‘Shield Wall’.
 Is this Saxon‘s ‘Crusader’ revisited?
-Who listens to this stuff anymore?
+I mean really?

 ‘Jericho’ was released as the advance single back in September, and again we get more windswept vistas and a fanfare of horns like back in the era of Middle East history.
 This song should be steeped in dark atmosphere but the music for this is just the polar opposite.
 Happy, bouncy.. oh dear, face palm.
 The ballad ‘Rosetta Stone’ bored the pants of me, I was nearly going to apply the description to the title track ‘Illuminati’, but cutting guitars were a welcome invite.
 Gary Hughes is too nice a bloke to be singing this sort of stuff.
 Hardly convincing.

-‘Mephistopheles’ is my pick of the album, which wasn’t too difficult a choice really, the closer ‘Of Battles Lost And Won’ was a just a string laden ballad and at nearly six minutes, you’ll be asking for your time back.
+‘Mephistopheles’ is my pick of the album, which wasn’t too difficult a choice really, the closer ‘Of Battles Lost And Won’ was a just a string laden ballad and at nearly six minutes, you’ll be asking for your time and money back.
 If there is one redeeming feature it’s the cover art.
 It looks like something out of the movie National Treasure featuring Nicholas Cage.

 In Summary